Tools I Use

 Hence, if I could, I would just browse the internet using a text-based browser, but few websites work properly that way.
 Therefore, most of the time, I use Vivaldi or Firefox but access Google services via Chromium.
 For plugins, I use uMatrix and uBlock Origin to keep things a bit more sane on the internet, Dark Reader to adjust the look of websites to suit my taste, and Vimium to avoid touching the mouse.

 I personally do not use RStudio (although I would highly recommend it to those starting their journey with R and not already familiar with some other IDE or programming editor).
 Instead, I prefer to use a single editor for all my text processing / programming needs.
-For this, I use Sublime (together with a bunch of add-on packages, including Origami, Shell Exec, SendCode, and Terminus).
+For this, I use Sublime (together with a bunch of add-on packages, including Origami, Shell Exec, SendCode, and Terminus, and radian as my R console).
 I also write my own papers this way, in combination with LaTeX and (R)markdown.
 The output is usually a pdf, which I view with qpdfview.
+For editing pdfs, I use PDF Studio.
 My presentations and teaching materials are also created this way, using the simple but elegant Metropolis theme.
 My favorite monospaced font for programming and on the command line is Inconsolata, which I obtain from Nerd Fonts (for the glyphs that are patched in).

-I am very German, I mean meticulous when it comes to organizing my files.
+I am very German … I mean, meticulous when it comes to organizing my files.
 I prefer orthodox file managers for this purpose (mainly Double Commander and Midnight Commander).
-Similarly, I try to be very disciplined when it comes to organizing my literature database, which I (begrudgingly) keep in Endnote, but want to move over to JabRef eventually.
+Similarly, I try to be very disciplined when it comes to organizing my literature database, which I do using JabRef.

 As noted above, I try to keep my fingers on the keyboard and away from the mouse.
 To implement custom shortcuts and automate various processes, I use AutoKey, various command line tools (i.e.,